Once, I mistakenly signed up for two races on the same morning. I just forfeited one of them.

-Yes, I stepped deep into some mud, but having run there before, I was expecting it.
+Yes, I stepped deep into some mud, but having run in the area before, I was expecting it.

 I tripped and fell not on the trail but approaching a bus stop at Bukit Timah Road, which was embarrassing.

-Saving myself for my next race in less than 12 hours, I came in at about one and a half hours.
+Saving myself for my next race in less than 12 hours, I came in at about one and a quarter hours (nett time).

 Sunday, 5am: The Performance Series - Changi

 At 3.30am, I took the shuttle bus from Choa Chu Kang to the race venue, which was literally at the end of Singapore.

 The race village was inside the Changi Exhibition Centre, which I had never been.